jdbdev/sbyra/README.md

 ## Racing Model Schema:

 Staff <blue>Users</blue> create <blue>Series</blue> to hold a set of regattas or racing events (yearly, monthly, weekly, etc.).
 Once a series is created, various events can be added, modified and evaluated.
 The <blue>Event</blue> has a ForeignKey relationship to the <blue>Series</blue>. <blue>Yacht</blue> and <blue>Event</blue> have a Many to Many relationship linked by a through table <blue>Result</blue>.
 The <blue>Result</blue> table contains individual yacht results for various events.

+The core of the project relies on the Racing app schema and the Result table.
+The Result table links an individual Yacht to an individual Event.
+As an Event has varying start times for different yacht classes, the Result table provides the logic to determine the final result based on a yacht's start time (assciated to it's class), finish time and phrf rating.

 ### Basic Queries: